-These rules will only be enforced when a student is on school property, or on a schoolorganized field trip.
-The only exceptions to this will be off-campus or online bullying, and offcampus incidents which result in police involvement.
+These rules will only be enforced when a student is on school property, on the district school bus, or on a school-organized field trip.
+The only exceptions to this will be off-campus or online bullying, and off-campus incidents which result in police involvement.